skovhus/skovhus.dev/content/cv.md

-My passion is building meaningful software together with talented people.
+My passion is crafting quality software together with talented people.

-I offer around 20 years of industry experience, M.Sc. in computer science and engineering, dedication, professionalism, and great empathy for co-workers and end users.
+With two decades of industry experience and an M.Sc. in Computer Science and Engineering, I combine technical excellence, strong leadership abilities, and a deep empathy for end-users to effectively build impactful products.

-I love mentoring, sharing knowledge, and excel in working full-stack with web technologies.
-I am very fond of TypeScript, Python, GraphQL, React, codemods, testing, and automation.
+I thrive in full-stack development using web technologies like TypeScript, node.js, React, and GraphQL.

 Read more about my [engineering principles](/blog/software-engineering-principles/).

 ---

-## Work experience
+# Work experience

-### Software Engineer | Linear (2021-present)
+### Software Engineer | Linear (2023-present)

 [Linear](https://linear.app) is a better way to build software.
 What started as a simple issue tracker, has since evolved into a powerful project and issue tracking system that streamlines workflows across the entire product development process.
 We don’t think of Linear as just a better “tool”, but as a better “way” to build software.